London Paddington station: Great Western Railway

 The Great Western Hotel was built on Praed Street in front of the station from 1851 to 1854 by architect Philip Charles Hardwick, son of Philip Hardwick (designer of the Euston Arch) in a classical and French-chateau design.
 It opened on 9 June 1854, and had 103 bedrooms and 15 sitting rooms.
 Each corner contained a tower containing two additional floors beyond the five storeys of the main block.
 It was originally run by a consortium of GWR shareholders and staff, before the company took over operations completely in 1896.

+The clock on platform 1 was installed in 1903 and has three dials 7 ft 6 in in diameter.
 The station was substantially enlarged in 1906–1915 and a fourth span of 109 ft was added on the north side, parallel to the others.
 The new span was built in a similar style to the original three spans, but the detailing is different and it has no transepts.
 The area between the rear of the hotel and the concourse is called the Lawn.
 It was originally unroofed and occupied by sidings, but was later built up to form part of the station's first concourse.

 Paddington's capacity was doubled to four tracks in the 1870s.
 The quadrupling was completed to on 30 October 1871, in June 1879 and in September 1884.
 An additional platform (later to become No. 9) opened in June 1878, while two new departure platforms (later Nos.
 4 and 5) were added in 1885.
 One of the lines between what is now platform 5 and 7 was removed, in order that the latter could be moved to a more southerly position.
 Aside from the June 1878 work, Brunel's original roof structure remained untouched throughout the improvements.